squid-cache/squid-cache.github.io/SquidFaq/SquidLogs.rst

 LOCAL_IP_DIRECT       No special logging for local networks.
 }}}

-== sending access.log to syslog ==

-[[Squid-2.6|Squid 2.6]] allows to send access.log contents to a local syslog server by specifying {{{syslog}}} as a file path, for example as in:
-{{{
-access_log syslog: squid
-}}}

-== customizable access.log ==

-[[Squid-2.6|Squid 2.6]] and later versions feature a [[Features/LogFormat|customizable access.log format]].

 == swap.state ==

 This file has a rather unfortunate history which has led to it often being called the ''swap log''.
-It is in fact a journal of the cache index with a record of every cache object written to disk.
+It is in fact a '''journal of the cache index''' with a record of every cache object written to disk.
 It is read when Squid starts up to "reload" the cache quickly.

 If you remove this file when squid is '''NOT''' running, you will effectively wipe out your cache index of contents.
 Squid can rebuild it from the original files, but that procedure can take a long time as every file in the cache must be fully scanned for meta data.